thenfour/WaveSabre/Docs/devices/Maj7MBC.md

 MBC contains all the parts of both a compressor and saturator.
 The multi-band processing and process flow make it very cheap to combine the two operations.

 The main saturation control is the "Drive" knob buried among the compressor controls.
+Saturation model & even harmonic (analog) mix is also included.

 So the workflow for using this as a saturator are: